22 key points

 Knowledge-Generating AI

-It exhibits all the knowledge synthesized from the information included in the learning dataset.
-It allows domain experts to understand their processes and enrich their knowledge.
+XTRACTIS reveals all the knowledge synthesized from the information included in the learning dataset.
+It allows professional experts to understand their processes and to enrich their knowledge.

 Human-Centric AI